IsaacMvmv/N/README.md

 # TO COMPILE FOR THIS APPSTORE:

 -Use raspbian armhf & arm64, BOTH architectures, to support both architectures.
 Why raspbian?
 Do you know what is glibc?
-We dont want glibc error, so if we compile with raspbian, its glibc version is the lowest a pi can have (srry :)), so its avoid glibc's errors
+We dont want glibc error, so if we compile with raspbian, its glibc version is the lowest a pi can have (srry :)), so it avoids glibc's errors

 -I use 2 folders where I have raspbian armhf & arm64 installed, to chroot and compile faster, if u want native, then native.